 I enjoy working in international contexts and have had the opportunity to live in four countries and to conduct workshops and speaking engagements for business schools, corporations, governments and conference organizers from 50 different countries and four continents.

 As a public speaker I love encouraging young leaders, entrepreneurs and companies to use innovation and creativity in order to reach their full potential, and, most importantly, to be authentic.
 My passion to break social barriers led me to co-found the nonprofit organization inspirasports.org in 2009, thanks to which I received the Young Social Entrepreneurs Awards by the International Youth Foundation in 2011.

-I have a PhD in Sports Sciences and Social Sciences and hold an Executive MBA from IEDE Business School and was fortunate to do my college degree in four universities in four countries, the last one being UC Berkeley.
+I have a PhD in Sports Sciences and Social Sciences and hold an Executive MBA from IEDE Business School, and I was fortunate to do my college degree in four universities in four different countries, the last one being UC Berkeley.

-I’ve made another dream come true and now live between two of my favorite cities: Madrid and Washington DC.
+I made another dream come true and managed to live between two of my favorite cities: Madrid and Washington DC.
 Trying to follow birds’ great migration practice: take the best of the east and the best of the west.
 And the bird became a little American boy named Hugo… :).
 I currently live in Madrid with my wife Maria and two kids (Hugo and Milo).

 “Give me a ball and I’ll move the world” is my motto, and I use this “ball” to help organizations and people exploit their talent, make this world a better place and thrive as a consequence.

 For all inquiries, including questions, requests for speaking engagements and workshops please contact me here